The Global Shift Network

 The most dangerous warfare in the Indo Pacific does not involve bombs or missiles.
 It involves sand dredgers, cyberattacks, and targeted agricultural bans.
 This is the reality of the grey zone.

-If Beijing were to launch an immediate amphibious invasion of Taiwan, the economic and diplomatic backlash would be catastrophic for the Chinese Communist Party.
-To avoid this, China employs a strategy of "advancing without attacking."
-These are grey zone tactics: coercive statecraft that operates beyond normal diplomatic friction but stays deliberately below the threshold of kinetic war.
+China employs a strategy of "advancing without attacking."
+These are grey zone tactics: coercive statecraft that operates beyond normal diplomatic friction but stays deliberately below the threshold of war.

-The People's Liberation Army (PLA) has officially recognised the "cognitive domain" as a new combat space alongside land, sea, air, and cyber.
-Cognitive warfare aims to alter the mental state and decision making processes of the target population.
+The People's Liberation Army (PLA) has officially recognised the "cognitive domain" as a new combat space.